Blackangoo/Bases-de-donnees/README.md

 Now, normally, you have the repository on your computer.
 Once you have modified/completed your task, still in your terminal, as you want to push your modifications, type in:
 ' git add . '
-' git commit -m "<what you did>" '
+' git commit -m "what you did" '
 ' git push '

 Each time you start to work on the project again, DON'T FORGET to type: